P21 API Authentication

 def get_token(self) -> str:

-"""Get valid token, refreshing if needed."""
+"""Get a valid access token, refreshing if needed."""

 )